What it’s known for: Stimulating collagen production, reversing UV damage, reducing hyperpigmentation.

 How it works: Vitamin E reduces water loss in skin cells, which keeps dryness at bay.
 Like Vitamin C, it also neutralizes free radical damage.
 We recommend taking Vitamin E lotion on any beach trip, since this anti-inflammatory antioxidant really helps skin look “less red and inflamed after UV exposure,” according to Dr. Berger.
 Take that, sunburn.

-Find it in: Secret Agent Beauty Secret Lip Affair, (MALIN+GOETZ) vitamin e face moisturizer.
+Find it in: Kiehl's Ultra Facial Cleanser, (MALIN+GOETZ) vitamin e face moisturizer.

 What it’s known for: Reducing wrinkles, controlling acne, reducing symptons of psoriasis.

 How it works: Vitamin A strengthens skin cells and increases the production of collagen—two key factors in the battle against fine lines and wrinkles.
 This powerful antiager sheds off the top layer of skin cells, which is why Dr. Berger recommends applying vitamin A only at night, since “using it during the day can sensitize skin to UV exposure.”

 Find it in: Tata Harper Nourishing Oil Cleanser, Paula’s Choice Skin Balancing Antioxidant Serum with Retinol.

 What it’s known for: Improving skin elasticity, stimulating cell turnover, boosting radiance.